DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 - Connect a genuine Raspberry Pi PSU and power on the device.
 - Wait a minute or two while it boots for the first time.

-More detailed instructions on completing this step are [here](/docs/rpi_setup_step4_boot_pi.md).
+*Need more help completing Step 4?
+Click [here](/docs/rpi_setup_step4_boot_pi.md) for detailed step-by-step instructions.*

 ## STEP 5 - Connect to the Raspberry Pi from your Mac or Windows PC

-To connect to your Raspberry Pi, you need a terminal emulator.
+- To connect to your Raspberry Pi, you need a terminal emulator.
 If are on a Mac, using [iTerm 2](https://iterm2.com/) is highly recommended, and for Windows, [MobXterm](https://mobaxterm.mobatek.net/).

-Connect to your DigiNode using the command: ```ssh digibyte@diginode.local```

-(If you set the hostname to 'diginode-testnet', use ```ssh digibyte@diginode-testnet.local```)
+- Connect to your DigiNode using the command: ```ssh digibyte@diginode.local``` (If you set the hostname to 'diginode-testnet', use ```ssh digibyte@diginode-testnet.local```)

 If this does not find your Raspberry Pi, you will need to connect using its IP address - e.g. ```ssh digibyte@192.168.1.10```.
-You should be able to find out what its IP address is by logging into the web interface of your router and looking for it in the list of connected devices.
-Alternatively, you can use an IP address scanner such as [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) (Windows) or [LanScan](https://apps.apple.com/gb/app/lanscan/id472226235?mt=12) (macOS).
+Find the IP address via the web interface of your router under the list of connected devices.
+Alternatively, use an IP address scanner such as [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) (Windows) or [LanScan](https://apps.apple.com/gb/app/lanscan/id472226235?mt=12) (macOS).

-More detailed instructions on completing this step are [here](/docs/rpi_setup_step5_ssh_in_win.md) for Windows and [here](/docs/rpi_setup_step5_ssh_in_mac.md) for Mac.
+*Need more help completing Step 5?
+For detailed step-by-step instructions, click [here](/docs/rpi_setup_step5_ssh_in_win.md) for Windows and [here](/docs/rpi_setup_step5_ssh_in_mac.md) for Mac.*

 ## STEP 6 - Run the DigiNode Setup script on your Raspberry Pi

-To start DigiNode Setup, connect to your Pi over SSH, and enter the command: ```curl -sSL setup.diginode.tools | bash```
+- Launch DigiNode Setup by entering: ```curl -sSL setup.diginode.tools | bash```

-This will perform some system checks before displaying the setup menu that will guide you through the installation process.
+- Follow th on-screen instructions to complete the setup process.

-IMPORTANT: In DigiByte Core v7.17.3 there is a bug which means you cannot effectively run a testnet node on a Raspberry Pi.
+- IMPORTANT: In DigiByte Core v7.17.3 there is a bug which means you cannot effectively run a testnet node on a Raspberry Pi.
 This will be fixed in v8.

-More detailed instructions on completing this step are [here](/docs/rpi_setup_step6_run_diginode_setup.md).
+For now, only run a mainnet node on the Pi.

+*Need more help completing Step 6?
+Click [here](/docs/rpi_setup_step6_run_diginode_setup.md) for detailed step-by-step instructions.*

 ## STEP 7 - Give the Raspberry Pi a Static IP address and setup Port Forwarding

-To make it easy to access your DigiNode on your local network, it is recommended to give your Raspberry Pi a Static IP address.
+- To make it easy to access your DigiNode on your local network, it is recommended to give your Raspberry Pi a Static IP address.
 This can typically be done via the web interface of your router.

-Finally, you also need to open two ports on your router to make your device discoverable by other nodes.
+- Enable port forwarding to make your device discoverable by other nodes.
 This step is very important if you want to help support the network.

 If you setup a mainnet DigiNode, the default ports you need to forward are:
 - DigiByte Core: **12024**